Flux Chamber¶

 adc_select_input(0); // Select ADC input 0 (GPIO26)

-Finally, the GPIO pins for the stepper motor are initialized.
-In addition, it immediately disables the motor using the enable pin to cut the current.
+Finally, the GPIO pins for the stepper motor and switches are initialized.
+In addition, the enable pin immediately cuts the current to disable the motor, only powering the motor when necessary.

 gpio_init(18); // enable pin